1.1 Operating Systems

 1.3 Oracle Software Installation

-Operating system configurations—check; storage—check; users—check.
-On Windows, start the installation by executing setup.exe to run the Oracle Universal Installer (OUI).
+On Windows, we will start the installation process by executing setup.exe to run the Oracle Universal Installer (OUI).

-On Linux, a couple of environment variables need to be set up first, and then the installer program can run.
+On Linux, on the other hand, a couple of environment variables need to be set up first, and then the installer program can run.

 The advanced installation allows for the following:

-■ Install the software first without creating any databases.
+- Installs the software first without creating any database

-■ Choose which software components to install.
-As noted earlier, this is part of a secure configuration for the environment.
-Also, knowing which pieces have been installed will help with patching and upgrading.
+- Chooses which software components to install. (as noted earlier, this is part of the secure configuration of the environment; knowing which pieces have been installed will help with patching and upgrading)

-■ Configure the passwords for the system users differently for each user.
+- Configures passwords for the system users different for each user

-■ Use a different template or configuration for the database.
+- Uses a different template or configuration for the database

-■ Use a different file system for the database files to separate them from the Oracle home.
+- Uses a different file system for the database files to separate them from the Oracle home

 E:\oracle\Disk1> setup -record -destinationFile d:\oracle\response\install_oracle11.rsp

-To run the installation with the response file, enter the following:
+To run the installation with the response file, we have to enter the following:

-Even though you can add and remove components after installing Oracle, it might take a couple of attempts to get everything right.
-You may need to reinstall the software or components to develop a clean installation.
-The OUI can handle this step as well.
+Even though we can add and remove components after installing Oracle, it might take a couple of attempts to get everything right.
+We may need to reinstall the software or components to develop a clean installation.
+The OUI can handle all this.

 Come to Intellipaat’s Oracle DBA Community if you have more queries on Oracle DBA!